The Get Fishing Fund

 The easing of lockdown restrictions in May 2020 led to a huge increase in popularity for angling as people sought the wellbeing benefits the sport can offer.
 The new buzz around fishing looks set to continue, with latest fishing rod licence sales currently showing more than 900,000 people have bought or renewed their fishing licence since April 2020, with 100,000 new anglers taking up the sport.
 This additional income has allowed the Environment Agency to offer increased investment to support projects that will run safe angling participation events throughout 2023.

 Since its launch in 2020, the Get Fishing Fund has already supported over 200 nationwide.
 This has seen over £300,000 of fishing licence income invested in helping create more opportunities for people to get fishing.

 Since 2015, fishing licence income has helped fund more than 500 angling projects worth an estimated £6 million, creating, or safeguarding tens of thousands of angling opportunities in England.

 Get Fishing is the Angling Trust‘s campaign to grow participation in angling.
-Last year over 37,000 people had the opportunity to fish at hundreds of fun, safe and friendly events funded by the Environment Agency from fishing licence income.
+Annually, the Get Fishing campaign introduces over 30,000 people to angling at hundreds of fun, safe and friendly events funded by the Environment Agency from fishing licence income.